 If you or someone you love has problems with drug or alcohol use, the holidays might actually be the best time to seek professional help—and here are some good reasons why.

-For nearly 50 years, Willingway has provided people with evidence-based, medically-supervised treatment in our inpatient rehabilitation facility, in our extended and outpatient programs, and through dedicated continuing care.
+For 50 years, Willingway has provided people with evidence-based, medically-supervised treatment in our inpatient rehabilitation facility, in our extended and outpatient programs, and through dedicated continuing care.

 You or your loved one deserves to live free of addiction and full of purpose and happiness.
 Talk to one of our admissions specialists today to learn how we can help.